Plain English Breakdown

 What This Bill Does

-- Moves oversight of farming on state lands from the Department of Energy and Environmental Protection to the Department of Agriculture.
+- Transfers oversight of farming on state property, including lands managed by the Department of Energy and Environmental Protection, to the Department of Agriculture.

-- Requires new lease agreements for farming on state lands to be made with the Department of Agriculture.
+- Requires new lease agreements for farming to be signed between farmers and the Department of Agriculture when current leases are renewed.

 Who It Names or Affects